amandaguglieri/hackinglife/docs/exiftool.md

 ```
+# Print metadata of the file brochure.pdf
+exiftool -a -u brochure.pdf
+# -a to display duplicated tags
+# -u to display unknown tags

 # Print common meta information for all images in "dir".  "-common" is a shortcut tag representing common EXIF meta information.
 exiftool -common dir